School of Posillipo

 Such detailed realism, however, was rarely applied to natural scenery.
 There was a tradition in Italy of landscape painting dating to the Baroque 17th century with Claude Lorrain in Rome and Salvatore Rosa in Rome and Naples as two distinct trends.
-Lorrain's landscapes were lush and imagined, and still often anchored in classical stories using subsidiary figures.
-Rosa painted tempestuous short range arrangements of natural elements, a craggy hillock with perilously perched trees.
+Lorrain's landscapes were lush and imagined, and still often theoretically history paintings, with small figures from biblical or classical stories, dwarfed by the large landscape.
+Rosa painted tempestuous arrangements of natural elements, at close range, such as a craggy hillock with perilously perched trees.

-At the start of the 19th century in Naples, the premier representative of landscape painters was the Dutch emigree Jacob Philipp Hackert (1737–1807), the court painter of Ferdinand IV, who seem to be following the tradition of Lorrain.
+At the start of the 19th century in Naples, the premier representative of landscape painters was the Dutch emigree Jacob Philipp Hackert (1737–1807), the court painter of Ferdinand IV of Naples, who seem to be following the tradition of Lorrain.
 His paintings had a stock arrangement of a nearby tree in a pastoral hill or mountainside, and with distant ruins or a recognizable mountain in the background.
 Volcano-ridden southern Campania and Sicily had such distinctive peaks.
-The fortunes of Hackert suffered with the rise of the Napoleonic Neoclassicism and the deposition of the Bourbon kingdom of two Sicilies by the French.
+The fortunes of Hackert suffered with the rise of the Napoleonic Neoclassicism and the conquest of the Bourbon Kingdom of the Two Sicilies by the French.